-dendrocytes, including small cells with dense nuclear heterochromatin and scant cytoplasm (Figure 3) [22].
-Inclusions found in oligodendrocytes consisted of 10 nm wide filaments and associated dense granular material, labeled with antibody to α -synuclein (Figure 2).
-The same structures were also labeled with an antibody to phosphorylated Serine 129 α -synuclein (gift of Dr. Iwatsubo, Tokyo University) (data not shown) [23].
+Glial inclusions in Case 1 were shown to be in cells that had ultrastructural features consistent with oligodendrocytes, including small cells with dense nuclear heterochromatin and scant cytoplasm [22].
+Inclusions found in oligodendrocytes consisted of 10 nm wide filaments and associated dense granular material, labeled with antibody to α -synuclein (Figure 3).
+The same structures were also labeled with an antibody to phosphorylated Serine 129 α -synuclein (gift of

+Dr. Iwatsubo, Tokyo University) (data not shown) [23].
 This result confirmed our previous findings with double labeling immunofluorescence microscopy (Case 2) [15].

 The score of oligodendroglial inclusions was greater in familial PD than in sporadic PD (p<0.01), consistent with previous reports [15, 24] (Figure 1).
-The scores for all extra-perikaryal deposits were also greater in familial PD than in sporadic PD (Figures 1, 4).
+The scores for all extra-perikaryal deposits were also greater in familial PD than in sporadic PD (Fig. 1, 4).
 These results were similar to previous findings of patients with SNCA mutations that there are more structures consistent with intraneuritic Lewy bodies than with inclusions in neuronal perikarya [10, 25].
-Moreover, a few α -synuclein immunoreactive lesions were seen in pontine base (Figure 2C) and inferior olivary nucleus of familial PD cases, a distribution of α -synuclein pathology similar to that found in MSA.
-Three familial PD cases also had extensive neuritic pathology and neuronal inclusions in the endplate and dentate fascia of hippocampus (Figure 2D), while none of sporadic PD cases had this finding, where neuritic pathology was mostly limited to CA2 [26].
+Moreover, a few α -synuclein immunoreactive lesions were seen in pontine base (Fig. 2c) and inferior olivary nucleus of familial PD cases, a distribution of α -synuclein pathology similar to that found in MSA.
+Three familial PD cases also had extensive neuritic pathology and neuronal inclusions in the endplate and dentate fascia of hippocampus (Fig. 2d), while none of sporadic PD cases had this finding, where neuritic pathology was mostly limited to CA2 [26].

-The relationship of α -synuclein pathology and neuronal loss
+Relationship of α -synuclein pathology and neuronal loss